-I mentioned awhile ago in my post about sandbox D&D 5e campaigns that I had an interest in running a West Marches campaign. (un)fortunately I’ve gotten the opportunity to play/DM in a West marches style campaign that spurned from some dumb joke in my group of friends.
+I mentioned a while ago in my post about sandbox D&D 5e campaigns that I had an interest in running a West Marches campaign. (un)fortunately, I’ve gotten the opportunity to play/DM in a West marches-style campaign that spurned from some dumb joke in my group of friends.

-The original idea was for everyone to play D&D together, but there’s about 10-12 of us involved in this game.
+The original idea was for everyone to play D&D together, but there are about 10-12 of us involved in this game.
 Granted not everyone can make every session but I’ve said before and I’ll say it again DMing for anything over 6 players quickly becomes difficult and sluggish.
 That’s when we decided to make it much more of a loose game.

 West Marches is just that, it’s a style of play where the players decide what they want to do and when you all play.
 Once a group is all set to go you go off and have your adventure and fun game.

 There’s no set schedule or time commitment and as we’ve gotten older it’s gotten much more difficult to stick to a schedule.
 This is a large part of the appeal of West Marches games in my opinion.